 The band have headlined their own shows and tours across the world, including a surprise performance at London’s Porchester Hall in November 2015, and a tour in April 2016, including four dates at the O2 Arena in London and a performance at Glastonbury Festival.

-On November 17 2017, the band are set to release a live CD/DVD, 'Wembley Or Bust'.
-Following its release, Jeff Lynne’s ELO have announced an arena tour for October 2018 including two massive shows at The O2, due to high demand for tickets.
+Following the release of the live DVD, Jeff Lynne’s ELO announced a huge arena tour for October 2018, for which many additional dates have been added due to high demand for tickets.
+They then tour North America in summer 2019.
 Catch them live by checking out the tour dates and ticket information on Stereoboard below.

 Great atmosphere, mixed audience of young and old played a mixture of old and new songs.
 The light show was fantastic and gig was overall brilliant.
 ELO are still the greatest band, a must go and see if you get the chance would love them to come to Scotland again but would travel anywhere to see them.